One Madison: Residents

 The entrance building at 23 East 22nd Street, seen in September 2014.

-NFL quarterback Tom Brady and his supermodel wife Gisele Bündchen own one $14-million suite and rent out a similar apartment in One Madison.
+NFL quarterback Tom Brady and his former wife Gisele Bündchen owned one $14-million suite and rented out a similar apartment in One Madison.
 Peter Buffett, son of Warren Buffett, used to live in One Madison.
 Fredrik Eklund, a noted New York City realtor, author of The Sell, and a principal in the reality TV series Million Dollar Listing New York, used to rent at One Madison, but had moved out by 2016.

 News Corp chairman Rupert Murdoch bought the building's triplex penthouse and another full-floor apartment below it for a total of $57.3 million in February 2014.
 The original asking price for the penthouse was $45 million, and was originally announced as including a butler with his own one-bedroom apartment on a lower floor.
 Prior to Related's takeover of the building, the penthouse was under contract for $32 million, but that deal never closed.